Doggy Dan’s Ultimate Guide to Leash Training

 And she just wouldn’t stop.
 Pull, pull, pull.
 Chew, chew, chew.
 It was a nightmare.

 Let me show you a simple way of correcting this behavior.
 As always, the key to everything was gaining Ruby’s trust and respect.
-And, I did that through implementing and putting in place the Five Golden Rules.
+And, I did that through implementing and putting in place The Dog Calming Code.

 Now here’s the little trick that helped me establish more respect on the walk.